• Skip to primary navigation

 Variations and tips

-• Wild garlic: This is an excellent replacement for spinach, and is usually found around April in the UK.
-I've used wild garlic in the recipe photos here.
+- Wild garlic: This is an excellent replacement for spinach, and is usually found around March/April in the UK.
+If you're like me and into that sort of thing, check out these recipes for wild garlic pesto and wild garlic soup.

 Keep in touch